sykesgabri/DatabendingUtils/README.md

+# IMPORTANT
+This version of the program is the deprecated Python version, this repo will remain available for archival purposes, but will no longer be updated.
+For the new version of this program, written in Rust, go [here](https://github.com/sykesgabri/databendingutils-rs).

 # DatabendingUtils

 This program converts most images into a format ready for databending.
 You can choose between BMP or TIFF, which both have different and unique properties when databending.